Morgan, Vermont

 Morgan is the easternmost town in Orleans County, Vermont, United States.
 The population was 638 at the 2020 census.
 The town contains two villages: Morgan and Morgan Center.

 History

 The town was named for John Morgan, a landholder.

 The first settler was Nathan Wilcox in 1800.

 During the Civil War the town furnished forty-seven enlisted men, thirteen of whom were killed or died from the effects of wounds or disease.

-Morgan was one of only two Vermont towns to vote for Mitt Romney over Barack Obama in the 2012 presidential election.

 Geography

 According to the United States Census Bureau, the town has a total area of 33.9 square miles (87.7 km2), of which 31.3 square miles (81.0 km2) is land and 2.6 square miles (6.8 km2) (7.71%) is water.